Mike Hailwood: Car racing career

 Hailwood was recognised for his bravery when in the 1973 South African Grand Prix he went to pull Clay Regazzoni from his burning car after the two collided on the third lap of the race.
 Hailwood's driving suit caught fire, but after being extinguished by a fire marshal he returned to help rescue Regazzoni, an act for which he was awarded the George Medal, the second-highest gallantry award that a British civilian can be awarded.

-In 1974 he drove a works Yardley-sponsored McLaren M23 and sometimes outpaced team leader Emerson Fittipaldi.
+In 1974, Hailwood drove a works Yardley-sponsored McLaren M23 and sometimes outpaced team leader Emerson Fittipaldi.
 He left Formula One after being injured badly at the 1974 German Grand Prix at the Nürburgring and retired to New Zealand, where he was involved with a marine engineering business together with former McLaren manager Phil Kerr.

-He was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews.
+Hailwood was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews.